biraj-pickcel/docker-iso-setup/README.md

 ## Steps:

+- Before installing, make sure that **secure boot is disabled** in your BIOS.

 - Install this ISO in your system.
 All the steps are automated, which means that it will automatically choose keyboard keybord layout, time zone, etc & create a `sudo` account. this account will is meant for us, not for client.
 So it will have super user priviliges.
 Currenlty it is

   ```